intel-iot-devkit/smart-video-workshop/object-detection/README.md

 ## Part 1: Optimize a deep-learning model using the Model Optimizer (MO)

 In this section, you will use the Model Optimizer to convert a trained model to two Intermediate Representation (IR) files (one .bin and one .xml).
-The Inference Engine requires this model conversion so it can use the IR as input and achieve optimum performance on Intel hardware.
+The Inference Engine requires this model conversion so that it can use the IR as input and achieve optimum performance on Intel hardware.

 #### 1. Navigate to the OpenVINO™ toolkit install directory